Why should we care about non-native invasive plant species?

 The Nature Conservancy: Invasive Species 101

 Enrich your gardens and community for the benefit of wildlife with a two-step process: identifying and removing invasive species and planting natives.
-This 45 minute webinar is a collaboration between New York State Parks, Weed Wrangle®, The Garden Club of America's New York Clubs, Audubon-New York and The Native Plant Center-Westchester Community College.
+On these webinars, participants will learn to identify and remove invasive species and replace them with productive native plants and learn how to Start a new HABITAT™.
+These two 45 minute webinars are a collaboration between New York State Parks, New York Dept of Environmental Conservation, Weed Wrangle®, The Garden Club of America's New York Clubs, Audubon New York, The Native Plant Center-Westchester Community College and Homegrown National Park.™